Are there alternatives to the “wildly expensive” Sakhalin Bridge?

 If I get sick, I won’t go to the doctors....
 Lay out the steppe for me...

-But seriously, I didn’t come up with this myself, being completely far from the topic of climate.
-I simply retold in my own words what I once read from smart people among those same climate scientists.
+But seriously, I didn't come up with this myself, being completely far from the topic of climate.
+I simply retold in my own words what I managed to read some time ago from smart people from among those very scientists on climate.
 So which of them are you sending me to?
-Do you remember the saying about “Two lawyers and three opinions”?
-This is how she approaches any profession and theory until practice shows it.
-You are talking about the winds from Yakutia, and they are talking about the entry of a warm current into the Sea of Japan, which is now propped up and not allowed to flow in the Nevelskoy Strait.
-And about the subtropics it was said, of course, not in all of Primorye, but in the very south and a narrow edge by the sea.
-Just like in Crimea or Sochi.
-And just beyond the mountain range, everything will be as it was.
-And you don’t need to fill the entire Sea of Japan with a pipette. how you write.
-They (scientists) talked there about the banal support of the warm Kuro Sivo in the narrow Tsushima Strait by this meager current from the Sea of Okhotsk.
+And remember the saying about "Two lawyers and three opinions"?
+It applies to any profession and theory until practice shows.
+You are talking about winds from Yakutia, and they are telling me about the entry of a warm current into the Sea of Japan, which is now being backed up and not released by the current in the Nevelskoy Strait.
+And of course, they didn't talk about the subtropics in all of Primorye, but in the very south and a narrow edge near the sea.
+Just like in Crimea or near Sochi.
+And right behind the mountain range, everything will be as it was.
+And there is no need to fill the entire Sea of Japan from a pipette, as you write.
+They (the scientists) talked there about the banal support of the warm Kuro Sivo in the narrow Tsushima Strait by this tiny current from the Sea of Okhotsk.
 Here they get a completely different dynamic and picture than your scientists.

 22. +1